Python Programming Basics tutorial for beginners

 Functions in Python

 Functions are reusable blocks of code.
-They are defined using the def keyword.
+We can define functions using the def keyword.

 In-built functions: